dartmouth/genji-lab/GCP_DOCS_MKII.md

 **Why?** Cloud Build is Google's managed service for building container images.
 It runs the build on Google's infrastructure, which is faster and more reliable than building in Cloud Shell (which has limited resources and can time out).

 ### 4.2 Set environment variables for convenience

+Replace the `<REGION>` placeholder in the following command with the region you selected in 3.2.

 ```bash
 export PROJECT_ID=$(gcloud config get-value project)